accenturelabs/midaas-expanded-api/README.md

 ## Overview

-Extension of the [midaas-API](https://github.com/CommerceDataService/midaas-api) with education and industry data
+Extension of the [midaas-API](https://github.com/CommerceDataService/midaas-api) with education, industry and occupation data from the ACS 5 year data 2010-2014

+## Issues

+Plesae report any trouble with the API or questions as [Issues](https://github.com/accenturelabs/midaas-expanded-api/issues) and we will respond to them ASAP

 ## API Documentation